When Insurance Policy Language Conflicts with California Law

 What the policy says:Many homeowner policies contain “anti-concurrent causation” (ACC) clauses that say the policy does not cover any loss that “would not have occurred in the absence of” an excluded peril, “regardless of any other cause or event contributing concurrently or in any sequence.”
 The practical effect is sweeping: if an excluded peril (such as earth movement or flood) contributed to the loss in any way, the insurer claims the entire loss is excluded — even if a covered peril (such as fire or negligence) was the predominant cause.

-What the law says:California Insurance Code § 530 codifies the efficient proximate cause doctrine: “An insurer is liable for a loss of which a peril insured against was the proximate cause, although a peril not contemplated by the contract may have been a remote cause of the loss.”
+What the law says:California Insurance Code § 530 codifies the efficient proximate cause doctrine: “An insurer is liable for a loss of which a peril insured against was the proximate cause, although a peril not contemplated by the contract may have been a remote cause of the loss; but he is not liable for a loss of which the peril insured against was only a remote cause.”
 In Garvey v.
 State Farm Fire & Casualty Co.(1989) 48 Cal.3d 395, the California Supreme Court held that when a loss is caused by a combination of covered and excluded perils, the loss is covered if the covered peril was the “efficient proximate cause” — the predominating cause.
 The insurer cannot contract around this doctrine with policy language.

 Key Authority